Holographic Schwinger effect with a rotating probe D3-brane: Introduction

-Thus it is interesting to consider the Schwinger effect in a holographic method, and a kind of investegations was initiated by \citep{gorsky2002schwinger,semenoff2011holographic}.
+So, it's interesting to think about the Schwinger effect in the context of holography, and \citep{gorsky2002schwinger,semenoff2011holographic,zhang2016holographic} has started a similar study.
 If the system is the $\mathcal{N}=4$ super Yang-Mills theory, it can calculate the critical field accurately, and the result agrees with the DBI result \citep{semenoff2011holographic}.
-The extension of the magnetic field also has been completed \citep{bolognesi2013comments,sato2013holographic2}.
-However, if we estimate the critical field through using Coulomb potential to calculate the AdS/CFT instruction \citep{das2010probe}, there would be some deviation from both string world-sheet result and the DBI result \citep{rey2001macroscopic,maldacena1998wilson}.
-Yoshiki Sato and Kentaroh Yoshida examine a static potential by evaluating the classical action from a probe D3-brane sitting at AdS spacetime, then the resulting critical field completely accords with the DBI result \citep{sato2013potential,zhang2011dbi}.
+The extension of the magnetic field has also been completed \citep{bolognesi2013comments,sato2013holographic2}.
+However, if we estimate the critical field by using Coulomb potential to calculate the AdS/CFT instruction \citep{das2010probe}, there would be some deviation from both the string world-sheet result and the DBI result \citep{rey2001macroscopic,maldacena1998wilson}.
+Yoshiki Sato and Kentaroh Yoshida investigated a static potential by evaluating the classical action of a probe D3-brane in AdS spacetime, and the resulting critical field agrees perfectly with the DBI result \citep{sato2013potential,zhang2011dbi}.

-The Higgsing of $U(N+1)$ to $U(1)\times U(N)$ is gotten by separating one D3-brane from a parallel stack of N coincident D3-branes \citep{semenoff2011holographic}.
-The stack of D3-branes is replaced by the $AdS_5\times S^5$ background in the large N limit \citep{sato2013holographic2}.
-The probe D3-brane fixes at $r=r_0$ in AdS space.
-R. G. Cai et al show that the super Yang-Mills corresponding to the rotating D3-branes is in the Higgs phase, and we can set the probe to have the angular momentum in some $\phi$-direction \citep{rey2001macroscopic,cai1999dynamics,gubser1999thermodynamics,brandhuber1999wilson,freedman2000continuous,minahan1998quark}.
-An approach is that rotating open strings can connect to the probe branes \citep{sonnenschein2014rotating}.
+Separating one D3-brane from a parallel stack of N coincident D3-branes yields the Higgsing of $U(N+1)$ to $U(1)\times U(N)$ \citep{semenoff2011holographic}.
+The $AdS_5\times S^5$ background replaces the D3-brane stake \citep{sato2013holographic2} in the large N limit.
+The probe D3-brane is fixed at $r=r_0$ in AdS space.
+R. G. Cai \emph{et al}. demonstrate that the super Yang-Mills corresponding to rotating D3-branes are in the Higgs phase, and that we can set the probe to have angular momentum in some $\phi$-direction \citep{rey2001macroscopic,cai1999dynamics,gubser1999thermodynamics,brandhuber1999wilson,freedman2000continuous,minahan1998quark}.
+One approach is to connect rotating open strings to the probe bares \citep{sonnenschein2014rotating}.

-In this paper, we would like to investigate holographic Schwinger effect by setting the probe D3-brane to have the angular velocity and calculate its potential function.
-In Section II, we analyze the potential at zero temperature, then compare to the DBI result.
-In Section III, we analyze the effect at finite temperature and discover a relation between separate distance and the D3-brane position, the critical field $E_c$ also completely agrees with the DBI result.
-Section IV is discussion, summary and conclusion.
+In this paper, we would like to investigate the holographic Schwinger effect by setting the probe D3-brane to have an angular velocity and calculating its potential function.
+In Section II, we analyse the potential at zero temperature and then compare it to the DBI result.
+In Section III, we investigate the effect at low temperatures and discover a link between separate distance and D3-brane position.
+The critical field $E_c$ also completely agrees with the DBI result.
+Section IV is the discussion, summary, and conclusion.